CPSC411: COMPILER CONSTRUCTION I

 tools.
 Aho, Sethi, Ullman.

-for investigating context free grammars (developed by Mike
+investigating context free grammars (developed by Mike Burrell a

-LR(1) parsing tables and automata.
-It also has examples of
+and automata.
+It also has examples of context free

-context free grammars belonging to most of the different classes
+grammars belonging to most of the different classes considered

 - A downloadable tool for (Early) parsing called Kakuy